Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Introduction

-Thirdly, our measurement also adds perspective to prior literature on the elasticity of labor supply.
-Related to the issue of division bias \citep{borjas1980wages}, a risk in some of the studies that have focused on taxi drivers is that the tendency to use trip-level data for individual drivers may confuse leisure and work.
-Once on the road, a leased taxi is a sunk cost, and so what may look like work hours may actually be drivers running personal errands, making work hours on slow days appear longer than they actually are.
-Some studies, such as \citet{duong2023taxi}, use Uber and Lyft to address the issue of when drivers actually work.
-Services like Uber and Lyft provide data for when their drivers “work” in the sense of waiting for customers, as opposed to when they are unavailable (because with customers or because not working), but drivers may nevertheless be available while running personal errands and so not actively engaged in working.
-Because our outcome is sales during the period when an issue is current and the bonus is received, we avoid this potential measurement error by relying on an administratively recorded output measure rather than constructing hours from noisy activity/availability data.
-Under the monotonicity assumption that total sales increase when work time increases, sales provide our main proxy for time spent working for both a control group and a treated group whose members effectively receive higher pay while working.
-More detailed measures of input—Hours and Days based on electronic timestamps—are introduced later and used as complementary, approximate outcomes.
+Third, our measurement also adds perspective to prior literature on the elasticity of labor supply.
+Related to the issue of division bias \citep{borjas1980wages}, a risk in some studies focusing on taxi drivers is that the tendency to use trip-level data for individual drivers may conflate leisure and work.
+Once a driver is on the road, the taxi lease is a sunk cost, and so what may look like work hours may actually be drivers running personal errands, making work hours on slow days appear longer than they actually are.
+Some studies, such as \citet{duong2023taxi}, use detailed administrative trip data to address when drivers actually work.
+Such data records when drivers are on duty or carrying passengers, as opposed to when they are unavailable, but drivers may nevertheless be on duty while running personal errands and so not actively engaged in working.
+Because our outcome is sales during the period when an issue is current, we avoid this specific form of measurement error by relying on an administratively-recorded output measure rather than constructing hours from noisy or incidental activity data.
+However, sales as an output measure inherently reflect both time worked and effort per unit of time, so they do not isolate the hours margin.
+Under the monotonicity assumption that total sales increase with work time, sales serve as our main proxy for time spent working for both the control and treated groups; treated sellers, in addition, receive higher pay per copy sold during the bonus period.
+We also use more detailed measures of input (Hours and Days based on electronic timestamps) to address the separate margins of time and effort.

 The remainder of this paper proceeds as follows.
 In Section 2, we present the experimental design and the data set.
-In section 3, we present the pre-specified empirical strategy, our findings, heterogeneity analyses, a series of robustness checks, some survey evidence, and an analysis of observational data.
+In Section 3, we present the pre-specified empirical strategy, our findings, heterogeneity analyses, a series of robustness checks, some survey evidence, and observational evidence on reference dependence.
 Section 4 concludes.